levirosal/vault-consul-aws/README.md

 Stack for creating the structure in AWS required for Vault / Consul integration

-Stack01.yaml = Creation of the internal Load Balancer(Vault => Consul) and Security Group,
+Stack01.yaml = Creation of the internal Load Balancer(Vault => Consul) and Security Group.

 Stack02.yaml = Creation of Vault instances, external Load Balancer for Vault instances, Auto Scaling Consul instances, Policies of CloudWatch and Auto Scaling Consul.